estersimkova/adaventurers_project/index.md

 #### Time-line creation

-You can see here the time-line we obtained for a few chosen months and for each year. [to complete and COMMENT]
+You can see here the time-line we obtained for a few chosen months and for each year.

 To assess the performance of our time-line, we first compare the topics we found with the most important events that happened every year according to [Usatoday](https://eu.usatoday.com/story/money/2020/09/06/the-worlds-most-important-event-every-year-since-1920/113604790/) to see if BERTopic caught them.